Bronze Cory Care Guide: The Bulletproof Beginner Catfish

 Male vs. Female

 Sexing bronze corys gets easier once the fish are mature.
 Females are noticeably larger and rounder when viewed from above, especially when full of eggs.
 They have a wider body profile and a plumper belly.
 Males are slightly smaller, slimmer, and more streamlined.
 When viewed from the front, the difference in body width between a mature male and female is quite obvious.
-Males also tend to have slightly more pointed pectoral fins, though this is less reliable as an identification marker.
+Males also will have slightly more pointed pectoral fins, though this is less reliable as an identification marker.

 Average Size & Lifespan